 Find Noah in the mountains, desert, seeing live music, or cheering for his beloved Denver Broncos.

 For all information on HEAL Utah’s energy and climate or radioactive waste work, please reach out to Noah.

 Grace grew up in Ohio but left the Midwest to attend Boston College, where she earned her Bachelor’s Degree in Political Science, with a special focus on environmental policy.
 Between Boston and Salt Lake City, Grace has called many places “home,” including New Zealand, San Diego, and her backpack, which she spent four months living out of in Thailand, Cambodia, Nepal, and Ireland.
-Prior to joining HEAL Utah, she was a public relations consultant for nonprofits and worked in communications for a renewable energy and energy efficient financing company.
+Prior to joining HEAL Utah, she was a public relations consultant for nonprofits and worked in communications and policy for a renewable energy and energy efficient financing company.

 She is a proud turn signal user, dog obsessor (she and her partner have two mutts, Diorite and Mako), and baker.
 When Grace isn’t in the office, you can find her taking advantage of all Utah has to offer at the crag, on the trail, or on the slopes.

 Reach out to Grace with inquiries related to air quality, energy, and federal policy.

 As HEAL Utah’s part-time Administrative Assistant, Jordan provides essential logistical support for our staff and campaigns by keeping the office running smoothly, making sure our contracts, accounts, and databases are up to date, and she pretty much coordinates everything and anything in between.

 Jordan is a Utah native and a proud graduate from the University of Utah with a Bachelor’s of Science in Sociology and Psychology.
 Her previous work includes management, operations, and administration for local businesses and Utah nonprofits, like the Utah Foundation and the Sundance Institute.